Wolox/wor-paginate/README.md

 * Enumerables (for example, arrays and ranges)
 * Pre-paginated Kaminari or will_paginate relations (original pagination will be ignored)

-The response to the index will then be
+The response to the index will then be:
 ```json
 {
   "items": [